-The Maine court of inquiry will as-

-semble at Key West today.
+The Maine court of inquiry will assemble at Key West today.

-The remains of Miss Willard will to arrest him. be buried at Evanston, Ill.
+The remains of Miss Willard will be buried at Evanston, Ill.

 South Dakota cattlemen are stocking their ranges with Canadian stock.

 The government lien on the middle division of the Kansas Pacific railroad in Kansas was sold at Saline Kansas.
 March 29 instead of February 22 will be the date of the meeting of the Missouri Bar association in Kansas City.
 One thousand dollars is offered for the return of papers taken from a New York office of the Sprague Electric company.